By-Laws of the International Xenotransplantation Association

 SECTION 1.
 Elections of Officers and Councilors.
 At least 6 months but not greater than 12 months before the Business Meeting of Members to be held at the time of the biennial International Congress, the Secretary-Treasurer shall send to each Member a notice stating the offices among the elected Officers and the Councilors to be filled by elections and requesting submission of nominations in writing to fill such vacancies.
-The deadline for receipt of nominations shall not be less than 2 months from the date of the request for nominations.
-A person shall be nominated if his/her name is submitted by a writing or writings signed by at least 3 Full Members, who should also submit a five line summary of the nominee’s curriculum vitae and include the nominee’s written acceptance to stand for election.
-Within 2 months of the deadline for receiving nominations, the Secretary-Treasurer shall arrange a ballot of all Full Members to fill the vacancies, as prescribed in Article III of these bylaws.
+The deadline for receipt of nominations shall not be less than 1 month from the date of the request for nominations.
+A person shall be nominated if his/her name is submitted by a writing or writings signed by at least 2 Full Members, who should also submit a five line summary of the nominee’s curriculum vitae and include the nominee’s written acceptance to stand for election.
+Within 2 months of the deadline for receiving nominations, the Secretary-Treasurer shall arrange a ballot of all Full, Trainee, Honorary and Emeritus Members to fill the vacancies, as prescribed in Article III of these bylaws.
 The results of this ballot shall be announced at the next regular meeting of Members.

 ARTICLE VII: EXECUTION OF DOCUMENTS BY THE CORPORATIONTOP